A woman with long brown hair smiling outdoors, wearing a maroon sweater and a necklace, with a blurred background of trees and fall foliage.

 • Certified Body Trust® Provider

-• Eye Movement Desensitization and Reprocessing (EMDR—Weekend 1)
+• Eye Movement Desensitization and Reprocessing (Completed EMDR—Weekend 1 Training)

 • Feminist, Anti-Oppressive, & Liberatory Frameworks